 If selected for funding, in addition to implementing the funded project consistent with the agency-approved project proposal and budget, the recipient must comply with award terms and conditions, and other legal requirements, including but not limited to OMB, DOJ, or other federal regulations which will be included in the award, incorporated into the award by reference, or are otherwise applicable to the award.
-OJP strongly encourages prospective application.
+OJP strongly encourages prospective applicants to review the information pertaining to these requirements prior to submitting an application.
 To assist applicants and recipients in accessing and reviewing this information, OJP has placed pertinent information on its Solicitation Requirements page of OJP's Funding Resource Center website.